UgurCan222/UgurCan222/README.md

 [LinkedIn](https://linkedin.com/in/u%C4%9Fur-can-a1a72a209) | [Email](mailto:ugurcanmail@yandex.com) | [YouTube Channel](https://www.youtube.com/@ugurcan5433)

 ## Profile
+I graduated from Fırat University Computer Engineering (3,02/4).
+As a Fullstack Software Developer, I have worked in two different
-As a recent graduate and Junior Software Developer, I have around 7 months of professional experience as a long-term intern at two different companies.
-I specialize in Object-Oriented Programming (OOP) and have worked on projects involving AI, computer vision, data science, and blockchain technologies.
-My experience includes developing software for advanced data analysis, such as Support Vector Machines, Natural Language Processing, Feature Engineering, and Time Series Analysis.
-I have also conducted academic research in data science, with a publication in the YBS Academy journal.
-Additionally, I create software-related videos on YouTube [Code & Chill with Ugur Can](https://www.youtube.com/@ugurcan5433), where I share my knowledge and engage with the tech community.
-I am eager to contribute to innovative projects and help drive company success.
+I have about 7 months of professional experience as a long-term intern in the company.
+In addition, I have worked with various companies
+I have done project-based work.
+I have a good command of Object Oriented Programming (OOP) languages and artificial intelligence, I have worked on projects involving computer vision, data science and blockchain technologies.
+My experience such as Support Vector Machines, Natural Language Processing, Feature Engineering and Time Series Analysis software development for advanced data analysis.
+In addition, academic research in the field of data science and I had a publication published in YBS Academy magazine.
+I also have a video on YouTube where I share my knowledge and I have a channel where I create software-related videos where I interact with the technology community.
+Additional I publish a lot of projects on my Github.
+I try to contribute to innovative projects and to promote company success.
+I'm keen to help boost the business.

 ## Education